-Led by Erik Michelfelder, MD, the Fetal Cardiology Program is dedicated to providing exemplary care to the fetus diagnosed with structural or functional heart disease and supporting the fetus and expectant family in a compassionate, comprehensive manner.
-Conditions treated include structural heart disease, fetal arrhythmias and fetal cardiac dysfunction.
+Led by Erik Michelfelder, MD, a Pediatric Cardiologist at Children’s, the Fetal Cardiology Program is dedicated to providing exemplary care to the fetus diagnosed with structural or functional heart disease, as well as supporting the fetus and expectant family in a compassionate, comprehensive manner.

-Our team performs more than 1,600 fetal cardiac evaluations and more than 36,000 transthoracic echocardiograms annually, making ours one of the largest fetal cardiology programs in the country.
+In 2020, our team performed more than 2,100 fetal cardiac evaluations and more than 36,000 transthoracic echocardiograms, making our program one of the largest fetal cardiology programs in the country.
 With 12 offices across Georgia, we provide convenient access to families needing fetal cardiac care throughout the state.
 We have 19 fetal cardiologists on staff with an average of more than 14 years of experience in fetal cardiology.
-Our extensive experience in cardiac imaging allows each family to receive a comprehensive, expert fetal cardiac evaluation, including a detailed plan and recommendations for future care to both the referring physician and the family.
+Our extensive experience in cardiac imaging allows each family to receive a comprehensive, specialized fetal cardiac evaluation, including a detailed plan and recommendations for future care to both the referring physician and family.

 Once diagnosed, fetal heart problems are managed through an interdisciplinary approach within the Fetal Cardiology Program.
 Parents consult with cardiologists, cardiothoracic surgeons and cardiac interventionists as indicated for specific heart conditions.
-We collaborate closely with local and regional obstetricians, maternal-fetal medicine specialists, neonatologists and delivery centers to ensure that care planning and management of the fetus with heart disease is provided at the highest level.
+We collaborate closely with local and regional obstetricians, maternal-fetal medicine specialists, neonatologists and delivery centers to help make sure care planning and management of the fetus with heart disease is provided at the highest level.
 We also offer prenatal genetic counseling, social work support and interaction with specialized cardiac nurses.